 - Mohawk plans to add a FANUC Robotics Training Laboratory, a Non-Destructive Testing Centre, a Centre for Climate Sustainability Excellence and partner with Siemens on delivering Mechatronics certification.

 - Mohawk currently ranks among the top 20 colleges in Canada for applied research activity and is recognized as a leader in digital health, additive manufacturing and energy research.

 - More than $100 million has been invested in the renewal of Mohawkâ€™s Fennell campus since 2009.
 Projects have included the 40,000 square foot Harold Cummings Library, the 23,400 square foot David Braley Athletic and Recreation Centre, the Mohawk Transit Terminal, consolidation of Student Services and repatriation of the collegeâ€™s Justice, Health and Wellness programs.

 - A net-zero building generates as much energy as it consumes.
 The Centre for Partnership and Innovation will serve as a living lab by giving students access to its environmental technologies.

-Jay Robb, Mohawk College Director of Communications, 905.979.8893, firstname.lastname@example.org
+Jay Robb, Director of Communications, 905.979.8893, firstname.lastname@example.org

-Mohawk College educates and serves 30,000 full-time, part-time and apprenticeship students at three campuses and two City School locations in Hamilton, Ontario.
-Mohawk has been ranked number one in student satisfaction among all colleges in the Greater Toronto and Hamilton Area for six consecutive years and number one in graduate satisfaction for the past four years.
+Mohawk College educates and serves 30,000 students at three campuses and two City School locations in Hamilton, Ontario.
+Mohawk has ranked number one among all colleges in the Greater Toronto and Hamilton Area in student satisfaction for six consecutive years and number one for graduate satisfaction the past four years.
 Mohawk has also been named one of Canadaâ€™s greenest employers for three years in a row and is among the top 20 colleges in Canada for applied research activity.